sashakid/ios-guide/Main/13_networking.md

     const CFSocketContext *context
 );
 ```
+***
 __CFStream__

 Socket streams provide an easy interface for reading and writing data to or from a socket.
 Each socket can be bound to a read and write stream, allowing for synchronous or asynchronous communication.
 Streams encapsulate most of the work needed for reading and writing byte streams, and replace the traditional `send()` and `recv()` functions used in C. Two different stream objects are used with sockets: `CFReadStream` and `CFWriteStream`

 __NSStream__

 `NSStream` is an abstract class that defines the fundamental interface and properties for all stream objects. `NSInputStream` and `NSOutputStream` are subclasses of `NSStream` and implement default input-stream and output-stream behavior. `NSStream` is built on the `CFStream` layer of Core Foundation.
 This close relationship means that the concrete subclasses of `NSStream`, `NSOutputStream` and `NSInputStream`, are toll-free bridged with their Core Foundation counterparts `CFWriteStream` and `CFReadStream`.
 Although there are strong similarities between the Cocoa and Core Foundation stream APIs, their implementations are not exactly coincident.
 The Cocoa stream classes use the delegation model for asynchronous behavior (assuming run-loop scheduling) while Core Foundation uses client callbacks.
 Despite their strong similarities, __`NSStream` does give you a major advantage over `CFStream`.
-Because of its Objective-C underpinnings, it is extensible.__ You can subclass NSStream, `NSInputStream`, or `NSOutputStream` to customize stream attributes and behavior.
+Because of its Objective-C underpinnings, it is extensible.__ You can subclass `NSStream`, `NSInputStream`, or `NSOutputStream` to customize stream attributes and behavior.
 For example, you could create an input stream that maintains statistics on the bytes it reads; or you could make a `NSStream` subclass whose instances can seek through their stream, putting back bytes that have been read. `NSStream` has its own set of required overrides, as do `NSInputStream` and `NSOutputStream`.